 Crete is one of the most famous honey-producing regions in the country.
 In ancient Greece, bees were viewed as sacred, particularly in Crete.
 Beehives thrived in the rich, Cretan hillsides, which created a unique honey thanks to the area’s citrus trees and other aromatic plants.

 Try Crete’s beloved thyme honey, which is often paired with savory dishes.
 There’s almost always honey-laden Greek baklava around to satisfy a sweet tooth.

 In ancient Greece, the olive was considered a divine source of peace, and its use in oils and as a staple in the Greek diet quickly became renowned across the globe.

 Sample Greek olive oil, kalamata olives, and dozens of other olive superfoods during a vacation in Greece.
 In Nafplio, take an olive farm tour and learn to make your own oil.
 The green olive in Nafplio is famous for its salty, briny taste.
 Try elitses (mini green olives) in Crete.

 It’s popular to bring olives in a jar back with you (imagine the dirty martinis you’d make!), but be aware of travel restrictions and other details before you travel with food items or items stored in glass containers.

-Olive oil is a key ingredient in beauty and cosmetic products in Greece, from hand creams and moisturizers to soaps and lush body lotions that leave skin glowing.
+Greece is known for incorporating olive oil as a key ingredient in beauty and cosmetic products, from hand creams and moisturizers to soaps and lush body lotions that leave skin glowing.
 Applying SPF infused with olive oil will feel particularly luxurious on a sunny, warm Mediterranean beach.